ocornut/imgui/README.md

 <b>Can you create elaborate/serious tools with ImGui?</b>

 Yes.
 I have written data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
+Your UI runs close to your live data.
+Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).

 However note that ImGui is programmer centric and the immediate-mode GUI paradigm might requires a bit of adaptation before you can realize its full potential.
+Many programmers have unfortunately been taught by their environment to make complicated things instead of simple things.
+Strip yourself out of all those heavy layers and start making tools!

 <b>Is ImGui fast?</b>